UBC-DSCI/introduction-to-datascience-python/source/viz.md

 and finally increases again until the end of the year.
 In Hawaii, there are two seasons: summer from May through October, and winter from November through April.
 Therefore, the oscillating pattern in CO$_{\text{2}}$ matches up fairly closely with the two seasons.

-As you might have noticed from the code used to create the final visualization of the `co2_df` data frame, we used `axis=alt.Axis(tickCount=4)` to add the lines corresponding to each year in the background.
-This helps us to better visualise the change with each year.

 A useful analogy to constructing a data visualization is painting a picture.